-With the help of your donations, the Story Pirates have an opportunity to create a positive and lasting impact on the arts education landscape of New York City and Los Angeles.
+With the help of your donations, the Story Pirate Changemakers have an opportunity to create a positive and lasting impact on the arts education landscape of New York City and Los Angeles.

 Check donations can be made out to Story Pirates Inc. and can be mailed to: